-FRONT SIGHT.
-The mechanical sights consist of a front sight and a fully adjustable rear sight.
+sight and a fully adjustable rear sight.
 The front sight post can be adjusted up or down when it is necessary to zero your sights and establish the point of bullet impact; the point of zeroing is to confirm that your bullets strike the target where you expect them to strike.
-When you follow the zeroing procedure later in this manual it will describe how to adjust the sights while firing at a 25m target so that the rifle is effectively zeroed at 300m.
-Of course you can zero your rifle at any range you like.
-After zeroing your rifle the front sight post should not be moved again.
+When you follow the zeroing procedure later in this manual it will describe how to adjust the sights when firing at a 25m target to be effectively zeroed at 300m.
+Of course you can zero at any range you like.
+After zeroing, the front sight post should not be moved again.